dawg790/neighborhood-map/README.md

 * List view, or some other way besides search is provided to browse the content

-Model that we build is only for the map markers that we put on the map The map div and creating the map, don't try and 'put' that into knockout...
+Model that we build is only for the map markers that we put on the map
+  - Location included in model
+  - Data will be used to place the markers on the map.
+The map div and creating the map, don't try and 'put' that into knockout...
 Use Google code as is, use knockout.js for the markers